dnutiu/jekyll-to-hugo/readme.md

 ```

 You will need to create a `config.yaml` file in the current directory.
 See example [here](./config.yaml).

+_`pipx` is a tool to install Python CLI tools in isolated environments_

 ### Python From Source